• Home

 APDT Ireland Membership

 The APDT Ireland has a rigorous and robust admission process.
-Dog training is unregulated in Ireland, and anyone can call themselves a dog trainer or dog behaviourist, indeed a number of people do both.
-APDT Ireland membership is designed to give dog owners confidence that our accredited trainers have a scientifically based dog-training education which will enhance a caring, compassionate and rewarding learning experience for both themselves and their dogs.
+Dog training is unregulated in Ireland, meaning anyone can call themselves a trainer or behaviourist.
+Our accreditation gives dog owners confidence that members are properly educated in science-based training and work in ways that are kind, effective, and supportive for both dogs and their owners.

 The Application Process